“The joy in their faces is pretty amazing.”

 We take every student in our partnering NYC middle schools to see two Broadway-level productions, culminating in a repertoire of six shows by their eighth-grade graduation.
 Artist talk-backs, sessions with working professionals, and on-site educational seminars allow our students to meet and see these professionals as real human beings who made choices, worked hard, and achieved success.

 - The kids who are doing the most with the least deserve extra support.

-- New York City's abundance of cultural offerings are the birthright of each NYC student, no matter her/his socio-economic background.
+- New York City’s abundance of cultural offerings are the birthright of each NYC student, no matter their socio-economic background.

 - We have a moral obligation to support our local communities.